-- Do the Alphabet Chan with the children. - Use the Alphabet Power or the picture side of the Alphabet Cards a show each lener as you say the Alphabet Chant. - Touch the letter on the Alphabet Card or Alphabet Poster and then say the name of the letter (A). - Touch the picture on the Alphabet Card or Alphabet Poster and say the name of the picture (solate and repeat the beginning sound of the picture two times, /a/ /a/ apple). - Alphabet Poster (isolate and repeat the sound of the letter two times, /a/ /a/ A). - Invite children to echo the chant as you point to your mouth and say:
+- Do the Alphabet Chant with the children. - Use the Alphabet Poster or the picture side of the Alphabet Cards to show each letter as you say the Alphabet Chant. - Touch the letter on the Alphabet Card or Alphabet Poster and then say the name of the letter (A). - Touch the picture on the Alphabet Card or Alphabet Poster and say the name of the picture (isolate and repeat the beginning sound of the picture two times, /a/ /a/ apple). - Touch the letter on the Alphabet Card or Alphabet Poster (isolate and repeat the sound of the letter two times, /a/ /a/ A). - Invite children to echo the chant as you point to your mouth and say: